flyx/OpenGLAda/Examples/Superbible/Read Me.md

 Use Tools->Views->Scenarios to display the Scenario panel.
 In the Scenario panel set GLFW Version to 3.
 For Mac, in the Scenario panel set Windowing System to quartz.
+In Preferences, ensure that Editor->Fonts & Colors->Default is set to a fixed size font.
+In Preferences->Editor->Ada set appropriate format selectors.